omlokesh/CLI_Labs/Linux CLI Skills - Lab Guide/Module 03 - Help and Documentation.md

 Use `pinfo` utility to to open the Texinfo documentation index and locate for the `wget` network downloader.

-*NOTICE: the exact view of Textinfo pages may differ depending on various factors (installed packages, Linux distribution, etc.)*
+*NOTICE: the exact view of Texinfo pages may differ depending on various factors (installed packages, Linux distribution, etc.)*